Sevi (band)

+Over the years, Sevi has captured the public attention with their original and recognizable style, powerful female vocals and melodic songs, and has lined up among some of the most successful rock and metal bands in Bulgaria.

+The band has been part of the lineup of the biggest festivals in Bulgaria and has had numerous concerts in Europe.
+Their music has been highly appreciated by artists such as Johnny Gioeli (Hardline, Axel Rudi Pell, Crush 40), Thomas Vikstrom (Therion), Jen Majura (Evanescence), Luca Princiotta (Doro Pesch), who also participated in collaborations with Sevi in their albums.

+Sevi has also been invited to open the shows for Europe, Black Stone Cherry, Tom Keifer, Hollywood Vampires and Evanescence in Sofia.

 History

 2005–2010: Sevi solo career

-In 2005 Svetlana "Sevi" Bliznakova is invited by Italian record producer Rocco Milano to take part in a CD compilation with the song “On My Own, which she had co-written with Pino Biaggioli.
-The song is recorded with the Italian rock band "Eldritch" and in the beginning of 2014 it is re-arranged and re-recorded by Svetlana Bliznakova's band SEVI.
-Svetlana is (as of 2016) the only Bulgarian singer to have performed in the show of Sky Italia in "Club Lost" during the Sanremo Music Festival in 2007.
-She co-writes many new songs with Rally Velinov, himself a musician and songwriter, who arranges many of Svetlana's compositions.
-Mr. Velinov later goes on to become the bass player, and a key figure in the band SEVI.
-In the summer of 2008, Svetlana records 11 new songs in collaboration with Rally Velinov and guitarist Peter Bratanov.
-In January 2010, she solidifies the idea to create a wider platform and develop her career and claiming a stake in the music business.
-Together with Rally Velinov, Svetlana starts a band, which she names after her own nickname, SEVI.
-With this she makes the band, in essence, an extension of herself.
+In 2005, Svetlana "Sevi" Bliznakova was invited by Italian record producer Rocco Milano to take part in a CD compilation with the song “On My Own, which she had co-written with Pino Biaggioli.
+The song was recorded with the Italian rock band "Eldritch" and in the beginning of 2014, was re-arranged and re-recorded by Sevi.
+Bliznakova is (as of 2016) the only Bulgarian singer to have performed in the show Sky Italia in "Club Lost" during the Sanremo Music Festival in 2007.
+She co-writes many new songs with Rally Velinov, himself a musician and songwriter, who arranges many of Bliznakova's compositions.
+Velinov later went on to become the bass player, and a key figure in the band.
+In the summer of 2008, Bliznakova recorded 11 new songs in collaboration with Velinov and guitarist Peter Bratanov.
+In January 2010, she solidified the idea to create a wider platform and develop her career and claiming a stake in the music business.
+Together with Velinov, Bliznakova started a band, which she named after her own nickname, Sevi.
+With this, she makes the band, in essence, an extension of herself.

 2010–2012: Formation, Sevi band and What Lies Beyond

-The band SEVI is formed in January 2010 by Svetlana Bliznakova on vocals with Valentin Nikolov – drums, Tania Apostolova – keyboards, Rally Velinov – bass guitar, Todor Todorov – guitar and Vladimir Donkov – guitar.
-In August 2010 the two guitar players leave to be replaced by the former guitarist of Bulgarian alternative rock band "Awake" – Peter Bratanov.
+Sevi was formed in January 2010 with Bliznakova on vocals, Valentin Nikolov on drums, Tania Apostolova on keyboards, Velinov on bass guitar, and Todor Todorov and Vladimir Donkov on guitar.
+In August 2010, the two guitar players left and were replaced by the former guitarist of Bulgarian alternative rock band "Awake", Peter Bratanov.

-By the end 2010, the band has already recorded their first single – "Can't Stand the Pain."
-In February 2011 they also shoot a video for it, but the single is released several months later, by which time Peter Bratanov has already left the band.
-In March 2011, SEVI brings in Ivan Angelov to fill the role of lead guitarist.
+By the end 2010, the band had recorded their first single, "Can't Stand the Pain."
+In February 2011, they also shot a video for it, but the single was released several months later, by which time Peter Bratanov has already left the band.
+In March 2011, Sevi brought Ivan Angelov to fill the role of lead guitarist.

-The original rock style of the band impresses local audiences and many media outlets.
-In a very short time SEVI are invited to and played on many radio and TV shows: the late show "Denis & Friends" on BNT 1,[8] SKAT TV,[9] Z-Rock Radio, Bulgarian National Radio,[10] "Radio ORV",[11] etc...
+The original rock style of the band impressed local audiences and many media outlets.
+In a very short time, Sevi were invited to and played on many radio and TV shows: the late show "Denis & Friends" on BNT 1, SKAT TV, Z-Rock Radio, Bulgarian National Radio, "Radio ORV", among others.